ernstki/greenismylife/source/about.md

 ## Format
-Single-page flyers with one concise message: an eye-opening statistic like the number of chickens killed every year, or the number of tons of coal (or thousands of metric tons of emissions) that would be saved by producing power from 1 g of U-235.
+Single-page flyers with one concise message: an eye-opening statistic like the number of chickens killed every year, environmental impact of the livestock industry, or the number of tons of coal (or thousands of metric tons of emissions) that would be saved by producing power from 1 g of U-235.

 These are intended to inform people quickly about environmental topics, potentially giving them the opportunity to make better decisions in their daily